noelle-crawfish/Enumerating-Polycubes/README.md

        Join[pc, {#}] & /@ (openConnections[#, t] & /@ pc //
            DeleteDuplicates // Flatten[#, 1] &)
        ])
-By cutting out the processing of possibilities that aren't valid polycubes, this algorithm managed to generate mcuh larger sets (up to *n* = 8, a set of 6922 distinct polycubes).
+By cutting out the processing of extra possibilities, this approach managed to generate much larger sets (up to *n* = 8, a set of 6922 distinct polycubes).
 Below are some of my favorites...

 ![Some 8-cube polycubes][4]
 ![Some 8-cube polycubes][5]